Tahanima/playwright-java-test-automation-architecture/README.md

        private String lastName;
    }
    ```
-   Note that the class extends from BaseData and thus, inherits the attribute `Test Case ID`.
+   Note that the class extends from BaseDto and thus, inherits the attribute `Test Case ID`.

    Now, in the [*testdata*](./src/test/resources/testdata) folder you can add a csv file `user.csv` for `User` with the below contents and use it in your tests.
    ```
    Test Case ID,First Name,Last Name
    TC-1,Tahanima,Chowdhury
    ```
-   For reference, check [this](./src/main/java/io/github/tahanima/dto/LoginData.java), [this](./src/test/resources/testdata/login.csv) and [this](./src/test/java/io/github/tahanima/e2e/LoginE2ETest.java).
+   For reference, check [this](./src/main/java/io/github/tahanima/dto/LoginDto.java), [this](./src/test/resources/testdata/login.csv) and [this](./src/test/java/io/github/tahanima/e2e/LoginTest.java).

 - ### Page Objects and Page Component Objects
   The project uses [*Page Objects* and *Page Component Objects*](https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models/) to capture the relevant behaviors of a web page.
 Check the [*ui*](./src/main/java/io/github/tahanima/ui) package for reference.

 - ### Tests
-  The project uses *TestNG* as the test runner.
-Check [this implementation](./src/test/java/io/github/tahanima/e2e/LoginE2ETest.java) for reference.
+  The project uses *JUnit 5* as the test runner.
+Check [this implementation](./src/test/java/io/github/tahanima/e2e/LoginTest.java) for reference.